Wollman Rink: Cancellation of Trump Organization contracts

-Skating rink operation: 2021–present

-In February 2021, the Parks Department announced their request for competitive bids on 5-year contracts for the operation and maintenance of Wollman Rink to be submitted by March 19, 2021.
+In February 2021, the Parks Department announced their request for competitive bids on 5-year contracts for the operation and maintenance of Wollman Rink to be submitted by March 2021.
 Separately, the non-profit Central Park Conservancy had proposed operating the rink for 20 years and investing $50 million towards renovations.
-Wollman Park Partners LLC, a joint venture between Harris Blitzer Sports & Entertainment, The Related Companies, Equinox Group, and numerous community organizations, was selected to receive a five-year contract to operate the rink in July 2021.
+In July 2021, Wollman Park Partners LLC, a joint venture between Harris Blitzer Sports & Entertainment, The Related Companies, and Equinox Group, received a five-year contract to operate the rink.
 The rink, with a new clubhouse, reopened in November 2021.

+Temporary pickleball courts were installed at Wollman Rink between April and October 2023, as part of a short-term agreement with CityPickle, which operated the courts.
+The courts attracted 56,000 players during 2023.
+NYC Parks subsequently announced in April 2024 that it would install 14 permanent courts at the rink, under the ice.
+In late 2024, NYC Parks began seeking an operator for the rink; the Trump Organization and the Related Companies both submitted bids.
+The city rejected the Trump Organization's bid, instead selecting an affiliate of the Related Companies in October 2025.

 Other uses

 Concert venue

-Until 1980, the rink was the venue for a series of outdoor summer rock, pop, country, and jazz concerts.
+Until 1980, the rink was the venue for annual summer rock, pop, country, and jazz concerts.
 Initially the "Wollman Theater" or "Wollman Skating Rink Theater" had 4,400 seats; bleachers were added in 1972 to increase the capacity to 8,000.
-In the summer of 1957, WOR radio personality Jean Shepherd hosted a series of "Jazz under the stars" concerts on 15 consecutive nights, featuring Billie Holiday, Bud Powell, Lionel Hampton, Dave Brubeck, Dizzy Gillespie, Buddy Rich, Dinah Washington, Stan Getz, and others.
-From 1966 to 1980, summer music festivals consisting of 30 to 50 concerts each summer took place at the rink.
-The festivals were named after their main sponsors, Rheingold Breweries in 1966 and 1967, F. & M. Schaefer Brewing Company from 1968 to 1976 when the festival was called the Schaefer Music Festival, and Dr Pepper from 1977 to 1980 when it was called the Dr Pepper Central Park Music Festival.Todd Rundgren's Utopia, The Jimi Hendrix Experience, The Who, Mothers of Invention, Led Zeppelin, The Beach Boys, and the Patti Smith Group were some of the biggest rock groups who played at the rink; country, blues, rhythm & blues, and jazz artists included Earl Scruggs, John Lee Hooker, The Supremes, and Buddy Rich.
+In 1957, WOR radio personality Jean Shepherd hosted a series of "Jazz under the stars" concerts on 15 consecutive nights, featuring Billie Holiday, Bud Powell, Lionel Hampton, Dave Brubeck, Dizzy Gillespie, Buddy Rich, Dinah Washington, Stan Getz, and others.
+From 1966 to 1980, music festivals consisting of 30 to 50 concerts each were held at the rink.
+The festivals were named after their main sponsors, Rheingold Beer in 1966 and 1967, F. & M. Schaefer Brewing Company from 1968 to 1976 when the festival was called the Schaefer Music Festival, and Dr Pepper from 1977 to 1980 when it was called the Dr Pepper Central Park Music Festival.
+Todd Rundgren's Utopia, The Jimi Hendrix Experience, The Who, Mothers of Invention, Led Zeppelin, The Beach Boys, and the Patti Smith Group were some of the biggest rock groups who played at the rink; country, blues, rhythm & blues, and jazz artists included Earl Scruggs, John Lee Hooker, The Supremes, and Buddy Rich.

 Victorian Gardens

-In 2003, the Victorian Gardens amusement park with rides "specifically geared to ages 2–12 years old" opened its gates to the general public during the summer months for the first time.
+From 2003 until 2019, Central Amusement International, LLC, operator of the Luna Park amusement park in Coney Island, Brooklyn, operated Victorian Gardens, a seasonal amusement park for children "specifically geared to ages 2–12 years old", on the site from late May to September.

+Pickleball

+Wollman Rink opened 14 pickleball courts in 2023, branded as CityPickle.

+Beach volleyball

+In July 2025, the AVP beach volleyball Professionals League held week 6 of the their 2025 season at the rink.
+300 tons of sand was trucked in to create the playing surface.
+The event was broadcast by the CW and CBS.